Concepts

 Architecture

-How Extentos fits together — the AI agent, the MCP server with 18 deterministic tools, the Android and iOS native libraries, the three transport implementations (real Meta DAT, browser simulator, local Mock Device Kit), the Extentos backend, and the AppSpec contract that ties them all together.
+How Extentos fits together — the AI agent, the MCP server, the Android and iOS native libraries, the three transport implementations (real Meta DAT, browser simulator, local Mock Device Kit), the Extentos backend, and the typed Kotlin/Swift SDK that customer handlers compose against.
 One diagram and the data flow of a typical development loop, end to end.